 To provide a more holistic educational experience for its students, Dietrich College at Carnegie Mellon University has begun implementing a new "General Education" (Gen Ed) program for undergraduate students.
-This program details educational requirements that their undergraduates must satisfy by taking various courses outside of their major.
-Exposure to such outside topics increases the breadth of their educational experience, allowing students to broaden their horizons by stepping out of their academic comfort zone and helping prepare them for success after graduation.
-One such course being evaluated is Freshman Statistics, as the College has experimented using raters from three different departments to rate a total of 91 project ("artifacts") that were randomly sampled from a Fall and Spring section of this course.

-The associate dean in charge of this experiment is interested in the results and how it relates to the Gen Ed program for the College.
-Understanding these results can help to guide future experiments and tailor educational requirements so that they can provide a more targeted, holistic academic experience for their students.
-To examine these results, we address the following research questions:
+This program specifies various requirements undergraduates must take that are fulfilled through coursework to ensure each student receives a diverse educational experience that will prepare them for success after graduation.
+One such course is Freshman Statistics, and the College has experimented using raters from three different departments to rate a total of 91 project papers - referred to as "artifacts" - that were randomly sampled from a Fall and Spring section of this course.
+The associate dean in charge of this experiment is interested to learn more about the results and how it relates to the Gen Ed program for the College.
+To examine these results, we will address the following research questions:

-- 1. Distribution of Ratings by Rubric and Rater: Is this distribution of ratings for each of the rubrics pretty much indistinguishable from the other rubrics, or are there rubrics that tend to get especially high or low ratings?
+- 1. Is this distribution of ratings for each rubrics pretty much indistinguishable from the other rubrics, or are there rubrics that tend to get especially high or low ratings?
 Is the distribution of ratings given by each rater pretty much indistinguishable from the other raters, or are there raters that tend to give especially high or low ratings? - 2.
-Agreement Among the Raters: For each rubric, do raters generally agree on their scores?
+For each rubric, do raters generally agree on their scores?
 If not, is there one rater who disagrees with the others?
 Or do they all disagree? - 3.
-Relationships between Ratings and Factors in the Experiment: More generally, how are the various factors in this experiment (Rater, Semester, Sex, Repeated, Rubric) related to the ratings?
+More generally, how are the various factors in this experiment (Rater, Semester, Sex, Repeated, Rubric) related to the ratings?
 Do the factors interact in any interesting ways? - 4.
-Other Interesting Findings in the Data: Is there anything else interesting to say about this data?
+Is there anything else interesting to say about this data?